Heim ins Reich

-The Heim ins Reich ([ˈhaɪm ʔɪns ˈʁaɪç]; meaning "back home to the Reich") was a foreign policy pursued by Adolf Hitler before and during World War II, beginning in 1938.
+The Heim ins Reich ([ˈhaɪm ʔɪns ˈʁaɪç]; meaning "back home to the Reich") was an irredentist foreign policy pursued by Nazi Germany from October 1936.

 The aim of Hitler's initiative was to convince all Volksdeutsche (ethnic Germans) who were living outside Nazi Germany (e.g. in Austria, Czechoslovakia and the western districts of Poland) that they should strive to bring these regions "home" into Greater Germany, but also relocate from territories that were not under German control, following the conquest of Poland, in accordance with the Nazi–Soviet pact.

-The Heim ins Reich manifesto targeted areas ceded in Versailles to the newly reborn state of Poland, various lands of immigration, as well as other areas that were inhabited by significant ethnic German populations, such as the Sudetenland, Danzig (now Gdansk), and the southeastern and northeastern regions of Europe after 6 October 1939.
+The Heim ins Reich manifesto targeted areas ceded in the Treaty of Versailles to the newly reborn state of Poland, various lands of immigration, as well as other areas that were inhabited by significant ethnic German populations, such as the Czechoslovak Sudetenland, Free City of Danzig, and other neighbouring regions after 6 October 1939.

 Implementation of the policy was managed by VOMI (Hauptamt Volksdeutsche Mittelstelle or "Main Welfare Office for Ethnic Germans").
 As a state agency of the NSDAP, it handled all Volksdeutsche issues.
 By 1941, the VOMI was under the control of the SS.

 History

 The end of World War I in Europe led to the emergence of new 'minority problems' in the areas of collapsing German and Austro-Hungarian empires.
 As a result of the Paris Peace Conference, 1919, more than 9 million ethnic Germans found themselves living in newly organized Poland, Czechoslovakia, Romania, and Yugoslavia.
 Unlike the new sovereign states, Germany was not required to sign the Minority Treaties.

 Prior to the Anschluss in 1938, a powerful radio transmitter in Munich bombarded Austria with propaganda of what Hitler had already done for Germany, and what he could do for his native home country Austria.
 The annexation of Austria was presented by the press as the march of the German armed forces into purported German land: "as representatives of a general German will to unity, to establish brotherhood with the German people and soldiers there".
 In a similar manner, the 1939 German ultimatum to Lithuania, leading to the annexation of Memel from the Republic, was glorified as Hitler's "latest stage in the progress of history".

 After the Anschluss with Austria, Germany popularized the "Back home to the Reich" slogan among Sudeten Germans.
 During the Czech crisis, Hitler visited the German Gymnastics and Sports Festival in Breslau.
-When the Sudeten team passed the VIP stand where Hitler was, they shouted "Back home to the Reich!".
+When the Sudeten team passed the VIP stand where Hitler was, they shouted "Back home to the Reich!"
 Josef Goebbels noted in his diary that "The people yelled, cheered and cried.
 The Führer [Hitler] was deeply moved."